pgruening/dl_bio_example/README.md

 Upon execution of the docker_build.sh script, a Docker-Image will be created.
 This image will be based on the Dockerfile.
-Henceforth, you will always have to rebuild the image when your dependencies change or are updated (like for example the DLBio-repository).
+Henceforth, you will always have to rebuild the image when your dependencies change or are updated (like for example the DLBio-repository) and you wish to use these updates.
 Execute the docker_run.sh script to launch a Docker-Container in your terminal.
 This container will be based on the Docker-image that was created by the docker_build.sh.
 You can run Files the same way as you would in any other terminal.